aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

     peer_id: "B881EA2C174D8211C123E5A91D86227DB116A44BB345A6E66874F83D8993F813"
 ```

-## Allowing other FullNodes to connect
+## Allowing other fullnodes to connect

 :::tip Ports and port settings

 See [Ports and port settings](/nodes/ait/node-requirements#networking-requirements) for an explanation of port settings and how they are used.
 :::

-Once you start your FullNode with a static identity you can allow others to connect to devnet through your node.
+Once you start your fullnode with a static identity you can allow others to connect to devnet through your node.

 :::tip